How much does it cost to remove a bee nest?

 |Severe||$1,500 - $2,500|

-Several companies offer bee removal services.
-On average, you can expect to pay between $100 and $500 for their services.
+You can expect to pay between $100 and $500 for bee removal services, depending on which company does the work.
+These costs are for full removal of the infestation, which may take one or more visits.
 While most of the companies use similar methods for removal, what they cover in the cost of their services varies.
-In most cases, these companies have a network of beekeepers they know to help them with the relocation process.
+In most cases, companies like Orkin and Terminix bee removal services have a network of beekeepers they know to help them with the relocation process.
+Sometimes, local beekeepers are used instead of these major companies, which could change the costs.
 Below you will see the average cost you will pay for removal based on the company that you choose.

 |Ehrlich||$100 - $200|